STCSNN: High energy efficiency spike-train level spiking neural networks with spatio-temporal conversion: Experiments and results

 \subsubsection{Influence of initial threshold voltages}

-We chose different voltages (0.1, 0.2, 0.4, 0.6, 0.8, 1, 2, 4, 8mV) as the initial threshold voltage of SLSSNNs.
+We chose different voltages (0.1, 0.2, 0.4, 0.6, 0.8, 1, 2, 4, 8mV) as the initial threshold voltage of STCSNNs.
 For static datasets, FashionMnist, Cifar10, Cifar100, and TinyImageNet, we use ResNet18 as the network structure.
 For the neuromorphic dataset DVS-Cifar10, VGG16 is applied.
 As Fig. \ref{Vth_initial} shows, there is a significant accuracy drop when the initial threshold voltage is less than 0.8 mV.
-SLSSNN can obtain a reasonable accuracy for the static datasets when the initial threshold voltage is larger than 1.
-We further study the distribution of the input of SLSSNNs and find that the small initial threshold voltage may cause serious information loss during the encoding process in STCB.
-For FashionMnist, Cifar10, Cifar100, and TinyImageNet datasets, the input of STCB is in the range of [-1, 1].
+STCSNN can obtain a reasonable accuracy for the static datasets when the initial threshold voltage is larger than 1.
+We further study the distribution of the input of STCSNNs and find that the small initial threshold voltage may cause serious information loss during the encoding process in STCB.
+For FashionMnist, Cifar10, Cifar100, and TinyImageNet datasets, the input of each STCB has a similar distribution and is in the range of [-1, 1].
 When the initial threshold voltage is too small, such as 0.1, the part of the input larger than 0.1 will be encoded into one spike, which may cause profound information loss.
-For DVS-Cifar10, the input of STCB is in the range of [-2, 2].
-So the initial threshold voltage is less than 2 will make a significant accuracy drop.
+For DVS-Cifar10, the input of each STCB has a similar distribution and is in the range of [-2, 2].
+So, the initial threshold voltage is less than 2, which will make a significant accuracy drop.